Thomas Pownall: Governor of Massachusetts Bay

-Despite these reforms, recruiting for the militia proved difficult, and recruiting parties were often harassed and stoned, leading to rioting on several occasions.
-Pownall was, however, successful in recruiting the province's full quota of militia, and his energetic assistance in the war effort earned him approbation from William Pitt, the Board of Trade, and the new commander-in-chief, James Abercrombie.
+Despite the reforms, recruiting for the militia proved difficult, and recruiting parties were often harassed and stoned, which led to rioting on several occasions.

+Pownall was, however, successful in recruiting the province's full quota of militia, and his energetic assistance in the war effort earned him approbation from Pitt; the Board of Trade; and the new commander-in-chief, James Abercrombie.

 Flush with success, Pownall proposed to General Jeffery Amherst the idea of establishing a fort on Penobscot Bay to contest potential French movements in the area.

 The area had been the site of periodic frontier raids since 1755, including a major attack on St. George in spring 1758.

-This idea developed into a major expedition to the area, which received not only Amherst's approval but that of the assembly.
-Pownall led the expedition, oversaw the construction of Fort Pownall, and counted it as a major success of the year.
+The idea developed into a major expedition to the area, which received not only Amherst's approval but also the assembly's.
+Pownall led the expedition, oversaw the construction of Fort Pownall and counted it as a major success of the year.
 Its success kicked off a minor land rush in the area.

-Although Pownall's start in power was a little rocky, his popularity in the province grew as his term progressed.
-He assiduously saw to the needs of its many fishermen, successfully convincing military authorities to eliminate burdensome red tape, and courted local merchants.
-He invested in ventures managed by Thomas and John Hancock, and was lauded by a group of Massachusetts merchants upon his departure.
-A bachelor, he was reported to be a ladies' man and highly engaged in the social scene.
-Although he was not strongly religious, he regularly attended Anglican services, but was also a frequent visitor to local Congregational services.
-He successfully finessed contentious issues surrounding the recruitment, deployment, and provisioning of militia, negotiating compromises between military and provincial demands.
-He did, however, have a strained relationship with his lieutenant governor, Thomas Hutchinson.
-The two men never trusted each other, and Pownall regularly excluded Hutchinson from his inner council meetings, instead sending him on missions, for example to deal with militia recruitment issues.
+Although Pownall's start in power was somewhat rocky, his popularity in the province grew as his term progressed.
+He assiduously saw to the needs of its many fishermen, successfully convinced the military authorities to eliminate burdensome red tape and courted local merchants.
+He invested in ventures managed by Thomas and John Hancock and was lauded by a group of Massachusetts merchants upon his departure.

+A bachelor, he was reported to be a ladies' man who was highly engaged in the social scene.

+Although he was not strongly religious, he regularly attended Anglican services but was also a frequent visitor to local Congregational services.

+He successfully finessed contentious issues surrounding the recruitment, deployment, and provisioning of militia by negotiating compromises between military and provincial demands.

+He, however, had a strained relationship with his lieutenant governor, Thomas Hutchinson.
+The two men never trusted each other, and Pownall regularly excluded Hutchinson from his inner council meetings but instead sent him on missions such as to deal with militia recruitment issues.

 One of Pownall's last acts before leaving the colony was to approve the appointment of James Otis Sr., a longtime Hutchinson adversary, as speaker of the assembly.